sentinel-official/docs/docs/node-monitoring/missed-blocks-checker.md

 thresholds = [0, 5, 10, 25, 50, 75, 100]
 # An emoji that's going to appear in the message when a validator **enters** this group
 # (for example, when a validator is missing blocks and its missed blocks counter moves from one group
 # to another).
 # This and emoji-end arrays' length should be equal to the amount of missed blocks group
 # (so if you have 3 thresholds, you have 2 groups, so these arrays both should have 2 values).
+# Defaults to ["🟡", "🟡", "🟡", "🟠", "🟠", "🟠", "🔴", "🔴", "🔴"]
+emoji-start = ["🟡", "🟡", "🟠", "🟠", "🔴", "🔴"]
+# An emoji that's going to appear in the message when a validator **leaves** this group
+# (for example, when a validator is recovering and its missed blocks counter moves from one group
+# to another).
+# This and emoji-end arrays' length should be equal to the amount of missed blocks group
+# (so if you have 3 thresholds, you have 2 groups, so these arrays both should have 2 values).